inghong06/inghong06/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning ReactJS and Solidity
 - 🌱 &nbsp; Interested in web development, finance and investment.
 - 🔭 I’m currently working on a webpage that displays financial data of Stocks and a handful of smaller projects